 There's enough poetry and narrative intensity in Bob Dylan's music to tell all kinds of stories.
-But now, in the world premiere of a new show at the Old Vic, playwright Conor McPherson (The Weir) weaves Dylan's classics into a story about one family's fate during America's Great Depression.
+But in a 'play with music', writer Conor McPherson (The Weir) weaves Dylan's songs into a story about one family's fate during the Great Depression.

-Named after Dylan's 1963 song Girl From the North Country the play is set in Duluth, Minnesota during the 1930s.
-It follows 'a family adrift', trying to stay afloat, against a backdrop of wanderers coming and going through the family's guesthouse.
-Then, one man thinks he has found an escape.
+Named after Dylan's 1963 song, Girl From the North Country, the play is set in Duluth, Minnesota during the 1930s.
+It follows 'a family adrift'.

 |Website||Click here for more information and to book|